MonihaPS/AI-Research-Logs/Transformers_arc/Readme.md

 <p align="center">
   <img src="images/Linear and Softmax.png" alt="Linear and Softmax" width="600">
   <br>
-  <b>Fig 7: Linear and Softmax Layers</b>
+  <b>Fig 8: Linear and Softmax Layers</b>
 </p>

 ---

 ## Complexity and Scaling: The $O(n^2)$ Reality

-The self-attention mechanism has a computational complexity of $O(n^2 \cdot d)$.
+A final technical note for your blog: The self-attention mechanism has a computational complexity of $O(n^2 \cdot d)$.
 - $n$ = Sequence length
 - $d$ = Embedding dimension

-This means if you double the length of your input text, the computation quadruples.
-This is the **"Context Window"** limit seen in modern models like GPT-4.
-Understanding this bottleneck is the bridge to exploring how future architectures attempt to bypass this quadratic cost.
+This means if you double the length of your input text, the computation doesn't just double—it quadruples.
+This is the **"Context Window"** limit you see in models like GPT-4.
+Understanding this bottleneck is the bridge to our next topic: how modern models like DeepSeek attempt to bypass this quadratic cost.

 ---